Municipal Guide Florida Lee · Cape Coral / Fort Myers

 Simplify Lee County permitting with Alliance Permitting

 Lee County's rapid growth, hurricane rebuilding, and coastal/flood requirements make clean submissions essential.
-Alliance Permitting is a permit expediter for Lee County — our permit expediting services pair AI-driven document review with experts who know eConnect and the county's review process, so your Cape Coral- and Fort Myers-area submissions move faster.
+Alliance Permitting is a permit expediter for Lee County — our permit expediting services in Florida pair AI-driven document review with experts who know eConnect and the county's review process, so your Cape Coral- and Fort Myers-area submissions move faster.

 250K+Permits approved